vjz3qz/vjz3qz/README.md

 --->

-Engineered a streamlined data comparison application employing Object-Oriented Design principles, optimizing data filtering and slashing manual processing by 20+ hours monthly.
-Leveraged Python and pandas for robust data-handling and Tableau for dynamic data visualization.
-• Defined and implemented data privacy roles within Collibra, supporting internal audit initiatives, ensuring secure authorization for handling and protecting sensitive data across all enterprise divisions.
-• Collaborated in an Agile Scrum team of interns in pitching a secured document viewing/editing software to combat data exfiltration.
-Designed an AWS cloud services (EC2, S3, Lambda) architecture to streamline processes

 # Hey, I'm Varun.

 I'm a third-year Computer Science student at the University of Virginia passionate about leveraging tech for positive change.
 I'm experienced in Java, Python, JavaScript, C/C++, HTML/CSS, and more.
 Currently, I'm exploring Advanced Software Development and Machine Learning.